Artisan-Lab/RULF/README.md

 ### Contributions

-Any Contribution to this project is welcome.
-Don't hesitate to issue a pull request or open an issue if you have any idea to improve the project.
-Your Contribution will do us a favor.
+Any Contribution to this project is both under MIT and Apache License.